Aethylred/dynaguppy/README.md

 # Installation

+## Bootstrapping the Puppet Master

-Dynaguppy was developed to install on an Ubuntu 12.04 LTS server and set it up as a Puppet Master, other distributions should work, but have not yet been tested.
+Dynaguppy was developed to install on an Ubuntu 14.04 LTS server and set it up as a Puppet Master, other distributions should work, but have not yet been tested.

 1. Start with a fresh server install with network and hostname configured, and login as root.
 1. Make sure that the hostname and fully qualified domain name are configured correctly.